Liberal Studies Program > First-Year Program > Focal Point Seminar

 a significant person, place, event, text, or idea.
 As with the Chicago Quarter, students may choose from an array of

 more than 90 course offerings taught by faculty from throughout the university.

 A guiding principle is that understanding is deepened when the perspectives of various disciplines and methodologies are brought to bear upon the same issue.
 The faculty member who leads each seminar draws on his or her different experiences and intellectual perspectives, with the result that students learn how scholars strive to understand a singular topic in increasingly focused ways.

 Students apply for FY@broad during the prior quarter, by November 1 for Winter Quarter courses or February 1 for Spring.
-Those accepted into a FY@broad course also register for a 2-credit section of ANT 397 Travel/Study.
-(Exceptionally, students in the university's Honors Program may register for a FY@broad section of the Focal Point Seminar, for which they receive designated Honors credit.
-Note that to be eligible they must have successfully completed HON 100.)
+Those accepted into a FY@broad course are also registered for a 2-credit section of ANT 397 Travel/Study.
+(Exceptionally, students in the university-wide Honors Program who have successfully completed HON 100 may register for a FY@broad section of the Focal Point Seminar, for which they receive designated Honors credit.

 The Office of the First-Year Program may be reached at 773-325-7573, at email@example.com, or via the live chat option.